 Blanket Exercise, Wilfrid Laurier University, Waterloo, ON 2018

 • In 1996, the Aboriginal Rights Coalition worked with Indigenous elders and teachers to develop an interactive way of learning the history most Canadians are never taught.
-The Blanket Exercise was the result; it has since been offered thousands of times and the fourth edition was released
+The Blanket Exercise was the result; it has since been offered thousands of times and the fourth edition was released in 2016

 University Teaching, Partnership, and Facilitation